Summary: A Treatise of Human Nature (page 4)

 Part 2: Ideas of Space and Time

-In this first movement of thought, Hume has determined the nature of ideas, their origin, and the way in which they associate.
+In this first movement of thought, Hume has established the nature of ideas, their origin, and the way in which they associate.

 He now turns to the study of particular ideas, beginning with those of space and time—two fundamental ideas that must be examined in the light of the empiricist conception he has just developed.